Bert Garskof: The Canbe Collective Builds a Be-Hive (1977)

 One of the few explicitly anarchist sf novels.
 The plot is stock utopian: the protagonists escape via time machine into the future, encounter utopia, and decide to stay.

 The future society is anarchist to a pattern apparently of Gordon's own devising.
 The only rules the community abide by are inscribed on a memorial stone to the instigator of the revolution:

 Within the anarchy, people are free to organise on non-anarchist lines if they so choose.
 The society has a form of scientific priesthood, which strenuously denies that it is a quasi-government.

-For John Pilgrim 'Basically the theme of this book is that government is slavery, and unnecessary slavery at that, and it is this view of the doubtful benefits that governments confer that makes science fiction so important at a time when centralised authoritarianism is becoming epidemic.'
-(Pilgrim 1963)
+For John Pilgrim, who devoted a full page of his 1963 Anarchy article to Utopia 239, "Basically the theme of this book is that government is slavery, and unnecessary slavery at that, and it is this view of the doubtful benefits that governments confer that makes science fiction so important at a time when centralised authoritarianism is becoming epidemic."

 Louis Pope Gratacap: The Mayor of New York: A Romance of the Days to Come (1910)

 Set in 2000, with New York an independent city state, as sf it is otherwise not of great interest, and such anarchism as it includes conforms to contemporary negative stereotypes.
 In the words of the Mayor,